-Here is a detailed description of the Milford Track, including distances and estimated walking times, features, optional side trips, a track map and hill profile.
+Read a description of the Milford Track during the Great Walks season, including distances and estimated walking times, features, optional side trips, a track map and hill profile.

 Great Walker on the 'finest walk in the world'

 The Milford Track (53.5 km) starts at Glade Wharf (at the head of Lake Te Anau, access from Te Anau Downs, 27 km from Te Anau).
 It finishes at Sandfly Point in Milford Sound.
 The track may only be walked in one direction and takes 4 days to complete, with each night spent at a pre-booked hut.

 Day 1 – Glade Wharf to Clinton Hut

 Make your way to the wharf at Te Anau Downs (25 km from Te Anau), where the boat to the start of the track departs.
 After a 1 hour 15 minutes cruise across the lake, there is an easy 1 km walk to Glade House, the first overnight stop for guided walkers.

 Just past Glade House is the first and largest of several suspension bridges encountered on your walk.
 The well graded track continues for approximately an hour, through attractive beech forest along the banks of the beautiful Clinton River.

 Clinton Hut is reached just before the 3 mile marker.
 There are good swimming holes near the hut.